rthunder27/random-projects/README.md

 # random-projects
-Collection of a few small projects.
+Collection of a few small projects to demonstrate basic coding competency to potential employers.
+Unfortunately none of these projects utilize any ML, although some of the econometric analysis in the Jeopardy project comes close.
+Hopefully the fact that I wrote some python utilities to automate some tasks in my day-to-day life indicates that I am very familiar with python coding.